shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 ## Models for decision making
 Adding a model for comparing suburbs has further utility - they can be used for explicit or qualitative decision making.
-Exolicit decisions are appropriate in a business context since executives want to know the best option.
+Explicit decisions are appropriate in a business context since executives want to know the best option.
 This series is more focused on exploration and building a qualitative picture guided by metrics and analyses.

 > Can we summarise the playground accessibility characteristic for a given suburb?